glcapps/BearMuzzle/README.md

 - ⚠️ Safety Enforcement: Reduce likelihood of inappropriate or off-topic content generation.
 - 🔁 Prompt Reweighting: Emphasize parts of the prompt (e.g., style guide, examples) dynamically during generation.
 - 🪞 Behavior Simulation: Inject temporary traits like sarcasm, humor, or formality for adaptive output control.
+- 🧭 Dynamic Rerouting: Intervene mid-output to reinforce or shift conversational direction without restarting the model or altering initial prompts — ideal for interactive agents or multi-turn reasoning tasks.

+- 🧠 Chain-of-Thought Refinement: Insert hints or scaffolding mid-sequence to encourage multi-step reasoning or problem-solving, especially useful in educational tools or planning agents where guidance should adapt over time.

 🧩 Multi-Behavior Composition Strategies